declspec/Monda/API.md

 ##### Summary

-Fundamental parsing unit to extract one `TResult` output from a set of `TSource` input items
+Fundamental parsing unit to extract one `TResult` from a set of `TSource` input items

 ##### Generic Types